Introducing a "haptic map" prototype

 Can I build my own version of a haptic map?

 Yes!
-The goal of the haptic-map concept and this blog is to inspire other communities to make their own versions of a haptic maps in whatever way that works for them.
+The goal of our haptic-map concept and this blog is to inspire other communities to make their own versions of haptic maps in whatever way that works for them.
 This blog focuses on the making of the Untitled ṮEṮÁĆES map, which has its own design and construction journey, but we want to encourge others to build on what we have done to imagine something new.

 What next?

-If you have any questions about anything, please get in touch with me using the contact form at the bottom of any post.
-Welcome and ÁȽE¸ E SW̱ U¸ ͸ OL¸.
+See the Updates page for more about the Untitled ṮEṮÁĆES map.
+If you have any questions about anything, please get in touch using the contact form at the bottom of any post.

 Labels: